Where to Stay in Barcelona: Top Neighborhoods for Travelers

 Accommodation suggestions:

-• Hotel Claris: A stylish hotel that combines luxury with a modern art collection.
+• Hotel Claris: A stylish hotel that combines luxury with a art collection.

 • Sixtytwo Hotel: Trendy and comfortable, this hotel offers great access to the city's must-sees.